CompVis/invariances/README.md

 FID evaluations.

 ## Demos
 To get started you can directly dive into some demos.
-Please note that checkpoints will be downloaded on demand, which can take a while.
-You can see the download progress displayed in the terminal running the streamlit command.
-Note that the demonstration scripts are highly customizable, and you can add your own images into `data/custom`.
-### Feature Visualization
-To run a interactive demo that allows to visualize representations and their invariances of AlexNet, run
+After installing the requirements as described above, simply run
 ```
 streamlit run invariances/demo.py
 ```

-### Adversarial Attacks
-coming soon
+Please note that checkpoints will be downloaded on demand, which can take a while.
+You can see the download progress displayed in the terminal running the streamlit command.

+We provide demonstrations on
+- visualizations of adversarial attacks
+- visualizations on network representations and their invariances
+- the texture bias of *ImageNet*-CNNs
+- image mixing via their network representations
+- visualizations of invariances from a video (also video translation with a single example)

+Note that all of the provided demos can be run without a dataset, and you can add your own images into `data/custom`.

 ## Data
 If not present on your disk, all required datasets (*ImageNet*, *AnimalFaces* and *ImageNetAnimals*)